How to Buy Textbooks

 You will receive an email acknowledgement that your order has been successfully submitted to the Store.
 If picking up in the Store, wait for the second email, entitled Order Confirmation, which indicates that your order has been packed.
 Please allow 24 to 48 hours for processing.
 Before coming to the Store, check the posted hours for Textbook Pick-Up.
 Please have your 4-digit order number ready when picking up in the store, and on all correspondence.

 Item Backordered: The student will be notified if a specific title is on backorder.
-Most backordered titles arrive in the Store within a week.
+Most backordered titles arrive in the Store within a week to ten days.
 The student may cancel the backorder by emailing [email protected] with the 4-digit order code and the exact title to be cancelled.
 Note that once the backordered title is packed or shipped, the student will receive an order confirmation, and the backorder can no longer be cancelled.

 If you have a question about your order, email [email protected] with your question and your 4-digit order number.